 A fun and inexpensive way to spend a day in Disney World is to visit and explore the many beautiful Disney Resorts.

-The resorts are free to enter and they are all themed in a different way, boast beautiful decor and many offer various activities, especially around the holidays.
+The resorts are free to walk around and explore, plus they are all themed in a different way, boast beautiful decor and many offer various activities, especially around the holidays.

 One of our favorite things to do when visiting the Disney Resorts is to check out the different and exciting modes of transportation they offer.

-Would you like to see the fireworks at the Magic Kingdom but do not want to pay the Disney Park admission price?
+Would you like to see the fireworks at the Magic Kingdom but do not want to pay the Disney Park admission price or fight crowds?

 A perfect Magic Kingdom firework viewing venue that is free, less crowded, as well as offers an easier exit when the fireworks are finished, is the Contemporary Resort.